Major: Culinary Arts

-At a time when trained chefs and owners of food trucks seemed to be come out of two different spheres of the food world, Roy Choi rented a truck of his own and hit the streets of Los Angeles with his unique Mexican tacos stuffed with Korean BBQ-style meat.
-With a pedigree that included The Culinary Institute of America, Le Bernardin, and the Beverly Hills Hilton, Chef Choi might not have seemed the most likely candidate to go roadside, hawking tacos—but that is exactly what he did.
+At a time when trained chefs and owners of food trucks seemed to be coming out of two different spheres of the food world, Roy Choi rented a truck of his own and hit the streets of Los Angeles with his unique Mexican tacos stuffed with Korean BBQ-style meat.
+With a pedigree that included a degree from The Culinary Institute of America, and working at Le Bernardin and the Beverly Hills Hilton, Chef Choi might not have seemed the most likely candidate to go roadside, hawking tacos—but that is exactly what he did.

 Chef Choi recently partnered with Munchery, the meal-delivery service.
-The four-year-old San Francisco-based start-up now has operations in Seattle, New York and L.A.
-“It fits really well with what I’m doing now.
-This path that I’m on is about trying to create a level playing field for everyone,” Choi says.
+“It fits really well with what I’m doing now,” Choi says.
 “There are communities where there are no restaurants, but everyone’s got a phone.”
 Munchery has a one-for-one program; for every meal you purchase, they donate a meal to a local food bank.

 In fall 2018, Chef Choi is opening a restaurant in Las Vegas at the Monte Carlo property, soon to be renamed the Park MGM and NoMad Hotel, and is working on a new line of sauces and seasonings for William-Sonoma.